What is a CMMS?

 The work request gives operators, technicians, janitors, staff, and anyone else the ability to notify maintenance management about an issue.
 Anyone can access an online work request portal and CMMS users can create work requests from their mobile device.
 It’s as easy as taking a picture of the issue, creating a description, identifying a location or asset, and clicking submit.
 Management is then notified by email and push notification about the request.

-A CMMS should track the entire lifecycle of an asset from the original purchase date up until it gets decommissioned.
-It should hold a preventative maintenance schedule and also show a history of previous work orders performed on a particular asset.
+A CMMS tracks the entire lifecycle of an asset—from the original purchase date until it gets decommissioned.
+It also holds a preventative maintenance schedule and shows a history of work orders performed on a particular asset.
 Some CMMS solutions let you track downtime and depreciation.
 This data allows maintenance teams to align with accounting and operations on whether an asset should be saved or sold.

 Only recently did a mobile CMMS app become a popular feature among CMMS providers.
 Before this feature was offered, technicians performed double data entry.
 That is, they wrote work order-related data on paper and, after completing the work order, re-entered it into the CMMS on a desktop.
 The inability to log data onsite crippled productivity with an extra step.
 Before mobile apps, there were web versions of CMMS solutions that technicians could access on their phone but they left much to be desired.